 A lot of businesses see marketing growth strategies as being the "secret" weapon to success.
 In reality, there is nothing secret about marketing – or at least there shouldn’t be.

-Developing a marketing strategy is key to business growth and writing down your plan will cement its importance: No plan = No Action.
+Developing a marketing strategy is key to business growth and writing down your plan will cement its importance: No plan = no action.

-Start your marketing strategy by detailing your objectives – ensure that they are SMART (specific, measurable, achievable, realistic and time-bound).
+Start your marketing growth strategies by detailing your objectives – ensure that they are SMART (specific, measurable, achievable, realistic and time-bound).
 Think about what you want your business to achieve.
 Do you want to improve sales by x%?
 Do you want to increase turnover by £XX,XXX and maintain a specific profit margin?
 If you don’t link your marketing to your business objectives you can’t expect the marketing to deliver the growth that you are looking for.
 In all cases it is important to begin with the end in mind.

 It is also worth taking some time to understand the competitive environment including your indirect competitors – businesses that may be vying for the same disposable income.

 Once you have a clear understanding of your target audience and the marketplace, you can start to look at tactical ways of reaching the audiences to deliver your objectives.
 Sometimes, it’s easier to split this into acquisition and retention activities but really it depends on your business and business model.

 It is important to use tactical channels that will reach and positively influence your target audience.
 It’s also important to take an integrated approach as using just one channel is unlikely to have an effect.
 A customer needs to be exposed to a minimum of seven things before they are likely to respond.